elody-ramirez/Tic-Tac-Toe-Client/README.md

 put these values in the store file and accessed it everytime the game talked to the API to update.

+I ran into another problem where I never told the API if the game was over.
+I noticed this when I implemented the index button to get all games.
+First, I looked through my code to find out why this was occuring.
+I realized that my event handler would always check if the game was over in order to allow a click.
+If the board wasn't full it would run, send the info to the api and then the ui would update if the game was over or not.
+I moved this check to the events handler file so that the update would occur before the api was spoken with.
 ## Unsolved Problems

 ## Future Features